mypolopony/earthquake_sounds/README.md

 - Built using Python and `obspy` for robust seismic analysis.
 - Uses Terraform for cloud infrastructure automation.
 - Flask-based web interface for front-end visualization.
+- **ObsPy runs as a separate microservice**, continuously serving real-time seismic data for processing and visualization.

 ## Installation